CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 Validation and translation rules are helper function calls of the form "rule(src_attribute, parameter1, parameter2)".
 Available helper functions are listed below.

-Each rule define a default error code to be returned when the rule fails.
-You can overwrite the default error code for validation and translation rule directly in the translation table by setting a value preceded by a vertical bar ('|') after the list of parameters (e.g. notNull(sp1_per|-8888)).
+Each rule defines a default error code to be returned when the rule fails.
+These default error codes are listed in the "Provided Helper Functions" section below.
+You can overwrite some or all default error codes by providing a TT_DefaultProjectErrorCode() function in your project.
+You can also overwrite the default error code for a specific validation and translation rule directly in the translation table by setting a value preceded by a vertical bar ('|') after the list of parameters (e.g. notNull(sp1_per|-8888)).
 Validation error codes are always required and must be of the same type as the target attribute.

 You can configure the engine to stop and report errors on any validation or translation failure with the appropriate parameter to the TT_Translate() function that is created with your translation table.
 It is also possible to make the engine to stop on a particular rule by adding the word 'STOP' after the last parameter or after the error code of a rule (e.g. notNull(sp1_per|-8888, STOP)).
 More on both scenarios below.